-I am a Classicist specialising in ancient Greek literature and cultural history.
+I am a Classicist specialising in ancient Greek literature and cultural history, with a particular focus on epic and Late Antiquity.

 Before joining St John’s, I held a Research Fellowship at Jesus College, Cambridge.
 Prior to then, I was Visiting Assistant Professor of the Classics at Colgate University, New York (2017–18).
 I wrote my doctorate as part of the AHRC-funded collaborative project ‘Imperial Greek Epic: A Cultural History’ at the University of Cambridge (2014–17).